Maro Charitra: Plot

-On the other hand, Sapna visits all the places where she and Balu used to go which brings back old memories.
-She also visits a rocky hill by the beach, where their names 'Balu' and 'Sapna' are painted on the highest rock.
-In order to make Sapna forget Balu, her mother destroys the cassette tape that he had given her.
-The mother also burns her only photo of Vasu which Sapna crumbles into her tea and drinks in defiance.
-In response, Sapna writes Balu's name on every inch of her bedroom wall, making her family even more angry.
+On the other hand, Swapna visits all the places where she and Baloo used to go which brings back old memories.
+She also visits a rocky hill by the beach, where their names 'Baloo' and 'Swapna' are painted on the highest rock.
+In order to make Swapna forget Baloo, her mother destroys the cassette tape that he had given her.
+The mother also burns her only photo of Baloo which Swapna crumbles into her tea and drinks in defiance.
+In response, Swapna writes Baloo's name on every inch of her bedroom wall, making her family even more angry.

-Sapna goes on a college trip to Mangalore, where her mother sends her cousin Chakram to spy on her.
-Chakram wants to marry Sapna, but she doesn't like him.
-Coincidentally, Balu also comes to Mangalore due to a job assignment.
-He spots Sapna and follows her to her hotel room, but bumps into Chakram, who lies that he and Sapna are married.
-A shocked Balu meets Sapna's college friends and asks about her, but they mistakenly say Chakram and Sapna are soon to be married.
+Swapna goes on a college trip to Mangalore, where her mother sends her cousin Chakram to spy on her.
+Chakram wants to marry Swapna, but she doesn't like him.
+Coincidentally, Baloo also comes to Mangalore due to a job assignment.
+He spots Swapna and follows her to her hotel room, but bumps into Chakram, who lies that he and Swapna are married.
+A shocked Baloo meets Swapna's college friends and asks about her, but they mistakenly say Chakram and Swapna are soon to be married.

-Balu is heartbroken and proposes to Sandhya, thinking that Sapna was unfaithful to him.
+Baloo is heartbroken and proposes to Sandhya, thinking that Swapna was unfaithful to him.
 Sandhya is surprised but accepts and fixes their wedding date.
-Later she finds in his room all the letters he wrote to Sapna, and discovers the truth.
-Sandhya goes to Vizag and meets Sapna and learns that she is not married and is still waiting for Balu.
-Seeing their true love, Sandhya sacrifices her love and decides to unite Balu and Sapna.
+Later she finds in his room all the letters he wrote to Swapna, and discovers the truth.
+Sandhya goes to Vizag and meets Swapna and learns that she is not married and is still waiting for Baloo.
+Seeing their true love, Sandhya sacrifices her love and decides to unite Baloo and Swapna.

-She tells the truth to Balu and cancels their wedding, urging him to go to his beloved Sapna as their one-year contract was completed.
-Sandhya's older brother hears that the wedding is cancelled and thinks that Balu abandoned his sister.
-In a drunken, angry state, he phones his criminal friend in Vizag and asks him to 'completely get rid' of Balu.
+She tells the truth to Baloo and cancels their wedding, urging him to go to his beloved Swapna as their one-year contract was completed.
+Sandhya's older brother hears that the wedding is cancelled and thinks that Baloo abandoned his sister.
+In a drunken, angry state, he phones his criminal friend in Vizag and asks him to 'completely get rid' of Baloo.

-When Balu arrives back in Vizag, and is about to meet Sapna in their favorite beach spot, Sandhya's older brother's criminal friend and a gang brutally beat up Balu.
-Meanwhile, Sapna is heading to the beach to meet Vasu.
-The lascivious bookstore clerk tries to attack her, Sapna tries to escape him and falls from the second floor.
-The bookstore clerk seeing her almost dead from the fall, still violently rapes hers!
-Sapna and Balu meet after the clerk and the goons flee.
-However, Balu is badly injured.
+When Baloo arrives back in Vizag, and is about to meet Swapna in their favorite beach spot, Sandhya's older brother's criminal friend and a gang brutally beat up Baloo.
+Meanwhile, Swapna is heading to the beach to meet Baloo.
+The lascivious bookstore clerk tries to attack her, Swapna tries to escape him and falls from the second floor.
+The bookstore clerk, seeing her almost dead from the fall, rapes her despite her protests.
+Swapna and Baloo meet after the clerk and the goons flee.
+However, Baloo is badly injured.
 Distraught, feeling they can't live without each other, they join hands and leap off the cliff together, a symbol of doomed love.